Seven-Bi/jsapp/README.md

   be accessed by React Context API / Redux (I used Context API for this part but somehow did not work, so did not add the code in)

-The rest of steps which is the part not completed yet is calling the function and manipulate data to react components, to do so I feel it is better to put them on share resource so that every nodes under him still can access the data array, each node only needs few key information keeping itself simple until the last node a single Grid render then call a callback funciton pass its key information then this Grid should be able to set its background color, the last step of course create test cases, to do so it's better to mock data and simulating this whole process to render a Grid.
+The rest of steps is calling the function and manipulate data to react components, to do so I feel it is better to put them on share resource so that every nodes under him still can access the data array, each node only needs few key information keeping itself simple until the last node a single Grid render then call a callback funciton pass its key information then this Grid should be able to set its background color, the last step of course create test cases, to do so it's better to mock data and simulating this whole process to render a Grid.

-As for test, since I have changed my code a bit, the previous test cases need to mend and new test cases are coming soon

-Thanks again :)